Prevent SAP Outages

 SAP HANA performance with typical CPU utilization

 In the image above, you can see a typical CPU utilization of an SAP HANA database.
 Within the green box, the number of SQL statements (yellow) increases.
 Between 19:15 and 19:45 (blue box), the CPU utilization (red) then increases slightly and the number of waiting threads (green) increases.
 However, this resource load is completely acceptable, since the percentage CPU utilization did not increase significantly over this short period of time.
-However, we could also regularly measure significant increases in CPU utilization, as can be seen in the following graphic.
+However, we were also able to regularly measure a significant increase in CPU utilization, as can be seen in the following figure.

 SAP HANA Performance mit hoher CPU Auslastung